The quiet, petite Kirino Kotori of Ai Kora turns out to be Heir to the Dojo of a ninja clan, and also has a rather nasty temper on her.

-In the original film adaptation of Annie, the titular character is clearly more than a Heartwarming Orphan.
+In the 1982 film adaptation of Annie, Annie is clearly more than a Heartwarming Orphan.
 She's managed to stomp her evil caretaker's foot and make it hurt, outrun police officers, stuff boys into trashcans, break her adopted father's leg (by accident while showing him what she's learned earlier) and trick her kidnappers into pulling over, then steal their cheque, climb over a fence and rip it up in front of them.

 Arguably, all the female cast in Gone, but especially Brianna, the youngest Action Girl of the series.